-A special kind of Community Services class is PEC 075, Physical Fitness Club, which provides community residents and students the opportunity to use the College Fitness Center for personal fitness programs during selected hours which are posted each term.
-The monthly fee allows enrollees to use the Fitness Center an unlimited number of times.
+The Fitness Center Membership (PEC 075) provides community residents and students the opportunity to use the College Fitness Center for personal fitness programs during selected hours which are posted each term.
+The monthly fee, which is discounted when students register for the full term or the entire academic year, allows enrollees to use the Fitness Center an unlimited number of times during the posted hours.